The Best Burgers in Dublin

 An upmarket steakhouse on Dawson Street with a solid burger offering.
 With an excellent taste and texture, the burger is smokey, has a real depth of flavour and is very juicy.
 From bacon to bun, the whole thing is of the highest quality.
 Voted best burger in 2020.

 Born from the Dun Laoghaire-based music festival Beatyard, the Eatyard has evolved into a freewheeling food brand including everything from a deli, to a wine and cheese shop and collaborations with everyone from food upstarts to Michelin-starred chefs.
-Boxburger, with its HQ in Bray, is a permanent fixture, and practice makes perfect with this beef burger.
-Expect a brioche bun, quality beef patty and melty cheddar cheese.
+Nice Burger is a permanent fixture.
+Expect also vegan burgers, chicken wings as well as an extensive brunch menu.

 Eating burgers can be a messy business, but these burgers, which come wrapped in foil to keep it all in, are all the better for it.
 Served with house sauce and lettuce, the burgers come with a choice of free toppings.
 Starting as a burger joint in the hipster venue the Workman’s Club, Wowburger's success has seen it spawn multiple locations around the city, so there’s sure to be one of these burger joints near you.
 A good value burger that will definitely hit the spot.